 Under this policy, the Principal shall have primary responsibility for the management of the school.
-Decisions that are made at the school level must be aligned with the budget, policies, curriculum, and long-range and short-range goals adopted by the School Committee.
-In addition, decisions must comply with any state and federal laws and regulations and with any negotiated agreements of the School District.
+Decisions which are made at the school level must be aligned with the budget, policies, curriculum, and long-range and short-range goals adopted by the School Committee.
+In addition, decisions must comply with any state and federal laws and regulations and with any negotiated agreements of the school District.

 As enacted by the state legislature in the Education Reform Act of 1993, a school council shall be established in each school to advise the Principal in specific areas of school operation.
-The Principal, except as specifically defined in the law, shall have the responsibility for defining the composition of, in compliance with the parity provisions of law, and forming the Council.
+The Principal, except as specifically defined in the law, shall have the responsibility for defining the composition of, in compliance with the parity provisions of law, and forming the group pursuant to a representative process conducted by the HPTA, with elections to be held at the annual open house.